 Guide for Media

 CCRI appreciates media outlets that cover the important issue of image-based sexual abuse.
-The guidelines below may help journalists craft their coverage in a manner that is safe and respectful of the victim.
+The guidelines below may help journalists craft their coverage in a manner that is safe and respectful of victims and survivors.

 Media can play an important role in linking victims to helpful resources and services.
 One way to share this vital information is to include an advisory at the start or end of an article, and on social media posts.
 Here is an example:

 If you or someone you know is a victim of nonconsensual pornography, sextortion, or deepfakes, you can find support through Cyber Civil Rights Initiative (CCRI).
 The CCRI Safety Center offers a step-by-step guide and the CCRI Image Abuse Helpline is available at 844-878-CCRI.

 Media can also inadvertently contribute to image-based sexual abuse by linking to sites that feature these images, or applications that facilitate such abuse.

 - Never link directly to a site that features image-based abuse.
 Linking to such sites enlarges the reach and impact of the abuse, and may also carry legal implications in the many jurisdictions with prohibitions against image-based sexual abuse.